Sandia researchers Robert Barlow and Jacqueline Chen are among 125 members who have been named inaugural fellows of the Combustion Institute.

 The Combustion Institute is an international, nonprofit educational and scientific society.
 Founded in 1954, the institute promotes and disseminates research activities in all areas of combustion science and technology for the advancement of many diverse communities around the world.

-leader in turbulent combustion
+Robert Barlow, leader in turbulent combustion

-Robert leads an experimental facility for measuring temperature and chemicals in flames, with a variety of lasers and diagnostic techniques being applied simultaneously to gain
+Robert leads an experimental facility for measuring temperature and chemicals in flames, with a variety of lasers and diagnostic techniques being applied simultaneously to gain better understanding of complex interactions of turbulent mixing, molecular diffusion and chemical kinetics.

 As a proponent of international collaboration in basic research, he has hosted numerous visiting students and combustion scientists.